awanmbandi/aws-real-world-projects/README.md

 - Target: Select the `Prod-VPC-IGW`
 - `SAVE`

-### B) Create and Configure The NAT Gateways to point at the Web, App and Database Tiers/Subnets
+### B) Create and Configure The NAT Gateways to point at the App and Database Tiers/Subnets
 1. Create the `First NAT Gateway`
 - Name: `Prod-NAT-Gateway-1`
 - Elastic IP: Clcik `Allocate Elastic IP`